rajbhoir31/Superstore-Sales-Analysis-Forecasting/README.md

-# Superstore Sales Analysis Using Power BI and SQL
+# 📊 Superstore Sales Analysis & Forecasting

+### 📌 Project Overview
+This project focuses on analyzing Superstore sales data using SQL for data querying and Power BI for visualization.
+The goal is to identify sales trends, customer behavior, and profit insights to support data-driven business decisions.

 ### Problem Statement